NinjaSchoolProfessor/TradingScripts/README.md

 ```
 ### Opening Range Breakout
 ## This study is currently a work in progress -- DO NOT USE YET --
+## This study is currently a work in progress -- DO NOT USE YET --
+## This study is currently a work in progress -- DO NOT USE YET --

 - This script identifies and tracks Opening Range Breakouts (ORB) for intraday trading.
 It measures the high and low during a user-defined opening period, typically the first 15 minutes, then visualizes that range on the chart.
 The script flags breakouts when price moves and closes above the opening high for a potential bullish setup or below the opening low for a potential bearish setup.
 When a breakout occurs, it also calculates ATR-based profit targets to help with trade planning.
 The previous day’s close is displayed for added context, and a real-time status label shows the current ORB direction.
 - Original Source: [https://usethinkscript.com/threads/opening-range-breakout-indicator-for-thinkorswim.16/](https://usethinkscript.com/threads/opening-range-breakout-indicator-for-thinkorswim.16/)
 ```